| Written by Mark Buzinkay

 Reefers: Short for refrigerated containers, these are used for transporting goods via sea.
 Given the extended duration of sea voyages, reefers are equipped with state-of-the-art technology to ensure that temperature and humidity levels remain consistent.

 Cold Processing and Distribution Centers: These facilities are where products might undergo final processing before reaching consumers.
 For instance, a shipment of fish might be cleaned, filleted, and packaged here.
-At this point it is crucial that the products are processed in a temperature-controlled environment, maintaining their freshness and quality.
+At this point, it is crucial that the products are processed in a temperature-controlled environment to maintain their freshness and quality.

 Blast Freezers: For products that need to be frozen quickly, blast freezers are the go-to option.
 They're capable of rapidly reducing the temperature of goods, locking in freshness, which is a vital aspect when it comes to certain seafood products - even a slight delay can compromise quality.